 Conclusion on Solavei and MLM 2017

-It’s a shame about Solavei.
+It is a shame about Solavei MLM shutting down.
 I cheer for any honest network marketing company to become successful.

 I believe a network marketing company should have a first-to-market product, one that brings something truly unique to the marketplace.